Chris Gardner: In popular culture

-The Pursuit of Happyness
+The Pursuit of Happiness

 Gardner realized his story had Hollywood potential after an overwhelming national response to an interview he did with 20/20 in January 2002.
 He published his autobiography on May 23, 2006, before becoming an associate producer of the major motion picture The Pursuit of Happyness, directed by Gabriele Muccino and released by Columbia Pictures on December 15, 2006.
 The unusual spelling of the film's title comes from a sign Gardner saw when he was homeless.
 In the film, "happiness" is misspelled (as "happyness") outside the daycare facility Gardner's son attends.

 The movie, starring Will Smith, Thandiwe Newton and Jaden Smith, focused on Gardner's nearly one-year struggle with homelessness.
 The movie grossed $163 million domestically at the box office and over $300 million worldwide, making it one of Will Smith's consecutive $100 million blockbusters.
 As a result, it earned Will Smith an Academy Award-Nomination for Best Actor.
 The movie took some liberties with Gardner's true life story.
 Certain details and events that actually took place over the span of several years were compressed into a relatively short time and although eight-year-old Jaden portrayed Chris Jr. as a five-year-old, Gardner's son was just a toddler at the time.
 Chris Gardner reportedly thought Smith—an actor best known for his performances in action movies—was miscast to play him.
 However, he said his daughter Jacintha "set him straight" by saying, "If Smith can play Muhammad Ali, he can play you!"
 Gardner makes a cameo appearance in the film, walking past Will and Jaden in the final scene.
 Gardner and Will acknowledge each other; Will then looks back at Gardner walking away as his son proceeds to tell him knock knock jokes.

 In the hope Gardner's story would inspire the down-trodden citizens of Chattanooga, Tennessee to achieve financial independence and to take greater responsibility for the welfare of their families, the mayor of Chattanooga organized a viewing of the film for the city's homeless.
 Gardner himself felt that it was imperative to share his story for the sake of its widespread social issues.
 "When I talk about alcoholism in the household, domestic violence, child abuse, illiteracy, and all of those issues—those are universal issues; those are not just confined to ZIP codes," he said.

 Gardner was noticeably absent from the movie's premiere on December 15, 2006.
 He chose, instead, to be the guest inspirational speaker at a Christmas party for JHT Holdings, Inc., in Kenosha, Wisconsin.